 In particular, we are seeking trustees with a strong background /expert skills and experience in one or more of the following areas:

-Please note there is a separate role description for the treasurer post which can be found on the GWT website.
+Please note there is a separate role description for the treasurer post which can be found below.

 Trustees are appointed for a term of 3 years and are eligible to serve a further 3-year term, after which they must retire from the board.